 1580s, "relating to an academy," also "collegiate, scholarly," from Latin academicus "of the (classical Athenian) Academy," from Academia, name of the place where Plato taught (see academy).

-From 1610s in English in the sense "belonging to the classical Academy in Athens."
-Meaning "theoretical, not practical, not leading to a decision" (such as university debates or classroom legal exercises) is from 1886.
+It is attested by 1610s in English in the sense "belonging to the classical Academy in Athens."
+The meaning "theoretical, not practical, not leading to a decision" (such as university debates or classroom legal exercises) is by 1886.
 In the arts, "rigidly conforming to academic style," 1889.
 Academic freedom "liberty of a teacher to state opinions openly without fear of retribution," is attested from 1901.
 Related: Academical; academically; academicalism (1874); Johnson has academial.

-As a noun, "student in college or university life," 1580s (Latin academicus, Greek akademikoi meant "Academic philosopher").
-Also academian (1590s), while academician (1746) mostly was confined to members of the old societies for the promotion of sciences and arts.
+As a noun, "student in college or university life," 1580s (Latin academicus, Greek akadēmikoi meant "Academic philosopher").
+Also academian (1590s); academician (1746) mostly was confined to members of the old societies for the promotion of sciences and arts.